PANTHEONtech/YANGinator/README.md

 YANGinator | An IntelliJ YANG Validation Plugin
 =============

 This [IntelliJ](https://www.jetbrains.com/idea/) plugin adds support for validating YANG files.
 Developers and enthusiasts will have the option to validate their YANG files before deployment.

+***Note:***
+Please note that the YANGinator plugin does not completely follow the rfc, because of performance, error recovery, comment support and other reasons.
+All these deviations are documented [here](rfc-parser/docs/ModelDeviations.md)

 # Features